lfochamon/website/www/content/pages/prospective.md

 ### Additional information

 #### Why pursue your PhD here?

-At the University of Stuttgart and SimTech, you have access to a world-class research infrastructure and support, including high performance computing clusters and scientific data infrastructures.
-You also have the opportunity&nbsp;(and means) to interact with leading scientists from a variety of fields; sit on seminars from noteworthy researchers from around the world;
+At the &Eacute;cole Polytechnique (also known as X) and CMAP, you have access to a world-class research infrastructure and support, including high performance computing clusters.
+You also have the opportunity&nbsp;(and means) to interact with leading scientists from a variety of fields; sit on seminars from noteworthy researchers from around the world; and attend major conferences.
+X is part of the [Institut Polytechnique de Paris](https://www.ip-paris.fr/), among the 50 best universities world-wide and #2 in France ([QS rank](https://www.topuniversities.com/universities/institut-polytechnique-de-paris)).
+Located on the Plateau de Saclay, it is surrounded by world-class institutions (such as INRIA, Telecom Paris, CentraleSup&eacute;lec, ENSAE, HEC), industrial research centers (such as Danone, Thales), and a vibrant start-up community.

-and attend major conferences.
+{#

-On the&nbsp;(not-less-important) logistic side, while Germany is known for its bureaucracy, the requirements for PhD positions here are actually quite straightforward.
+On the&nbsp;(not-less-important) logistic side, while France is known for its bureaucracy, the requirements for PhD positions here are actually quite straightforward.
 In particular,

 - you are *not* required to take German language exams, TOEFL, GRE, or pay application fees;